Natasha is a theatre director and performance practitioner who lives between London and Berlin.

 Her work explores cultural identity, social constructs and the notion of outsiders.

-She believes in celebrating what constitutes our universal value system.
+She believes in celebrating and examining what constitutes our universal value system.

 She is highly visual and pursues well-crafted and authentic collaborative processes.